dseconf/DSE2023/README.md

 * Conference dinner will take place on August 24th, 18:30, at the [Restaurant du Theatre](https://www.restaurant-du-theatre.ch).
 Please fill out [this form](https://docs.google.com/spreadsheets/d/1orcnj4ibvyT-lkrby8sx7wYBufF0yOwmNaSx1DU2TYI/edit#gid=0) no later than Monday, August 21st, 2023, if you plan on attending.

-* Econ-Ark reception will take place on August 25th, 18:00, at the Vortex at Le Perchoir Rooftop-Bar at the Vortex building at UNIL  Please fill out [this form](https://framadate.org/qBiKwE9apYDBYDh3)
+* [Econ-Ark](https://econ-ark.org/) sponsored reception will take place on August 25th, 18:00, at the Vortex at Le Perchoir Rooftop-Bar at the Vortex building at UNIL  Please fill out [this form](https://framadate.org/qBiKwE9apYDBYDh3)

 ### Prerequisites